Raja Flame [ BIOGRAPHY ]

 .That Be The Girl (Produced by Raja Flame, Zino, Commander Messiah)

-has performed in Germany, Denmark, Ghana and Switzerland.
-Down his
+Raja has performed in Germany, Denmark, Ghana and Switzerland.
+Down his concert performance record, he is credited with this laudable short list:

 *Royal Reggae Festival, Switzerland